Rio 2016 Olympiad: 2013- 2016

 During the 2013 World Cup Season Bill won gold in the men's quadruple scull in Sydney.
-For the Eton Dorney and Lucerne Regattas he raced in the men's double scull with Matt Langridge finishing 3rd and 6th respectively.
+For the Eton Dorney and Lucerne regattas he raced in the men's double scull with Matt Langridge finishing 3rd and 6th respectively.
 At the World Rowing Championships in Chungju Bill and Matt finished 8th overall in the men’s double scull.

-In the build up to the Olympic Games Bill raced in the 2012 World Cup series in a newly formed men's double scull.
-The duo won a silver medal in Belgrade, finished 6th in Belgrade and 4th in Munich.
+In the build up to the Olympic Games Bill raced in the 2012 World Cup series in a newly formed men's double scull with Sam Townsend.
+The duo won a silver medal in Belgrade, finished 6th in Lucerne and 4th in Munich.
 At the 2012 Olympic Games in London Bill and Sam made the men’s double final and finished 5th.

-For the 2010 World Cup Series Bill raced at Bled in the GB second men's double scull with Sam Townsend, gaining a silver medal in a remarkable GB "one-two" behind Matthew Wells and Marcus Bateman.
+For 2010’s World Cup series Bill raced at Bled in the GB second men's double scull with Sam Townsend, gaining a silver medal in a remarkable GB "one-two".
 For the next two World Cups, Munich and Lucerne, he raced in the men's quad where he won a bronze medal on both occasions.
 This World Cup season saw the quad step up and establish themselves as serious contenders on the world stage.
 At the 2010 Rowing World Championships, Bill and his crewmates Charles Cousins, Sam Townsend and Stephen Rowbotham reached a creditable 5th place.
 They were the first GB men's quadruple scull to reach a world championships final since 1982.

-Although still U23 Bill Lucas gained a place in the senior men's quad for the 2009 World Cups in Banyoles and Lucerne, winning silver at each.
+Although still U23 Bill gained a place in the senior men's quad for the 2009 World Cups in Banyoles and Lucerne, winning silver at each.
 Unfortunately he then came down with an illness and was unable to compete at the World Championships in Poznan.

 Bill graduated in Politics and International Relations from Reading University.
 His best non rowing achievement was climbing Mt Kilimanjaro in 2004.